sarbbottam/custom-drop-down/README.md

 #### PS: Make sure you are connected to internet YUI files are fetched from yui.yahooapis.com.

 #### ToDo:
+* ~~ Refactor the custom drop down code for separation of concerns, modular and configurable. ~~
-Need to refactor the code for separation of concerns, modular and configurable.
+* Refactor the formatter code for separation of concerns, modular and configurable.
+* Demo of other custom drop downs
+* Refactor the SCSS
+* Lazy load css reated to custom drop down only when the module loads

 #### Please log any issues found.